Shaggythecat/PlaMemo-WebGL-Demo/README.md

 # Plastic Memories WebGL Trial Version 『プラスティック・メモリーズ』Web体験版
-This Project aims to preserve and make the Plastic Memories Costume & Interaction Mode Web Demo, and hopefully add in the dialouge text from the
+This Project aims to preserve and make the Plastic Memories Costume & Interaction Mode Web Demo, and hopefully add in the dialogue text from the
-Plastic Memories English Pacth released by the Isla Exacution Squad for PC and PS Vita.
+Plastic Memories English Patch released by the Isla Execution Squad for PC and PS Vita.

 The demo can be accessed here: https://shaggythecat.github.io/PlaMemo-WebGL-Demo/webgl/index.html